 Books

-Anxieties, Hopes, and Moral Tensions in Everyday Life
+The Chinese Pursuit of Happiness: Anxieties, Hopes, and Moral Tensions in Everyday Life

 (University of California Press, 2019)

-BECKY YANG HSU, RICHARD MADSEN
+EDITED BY BECKY YANG HSU AND RICHARD MADSEN

 What defines "happiness," and how can we get it?
 The ways in which people in China ask and answer this universal question tell us a lot about the tensions and challenges they face during periods of remarkable political and economic change.